 Because there are so many potential causes of hyperpigmentation, many people suffer from this condition, and thus there are many attempts to treat it.
 There are over the counter and at home treatments such as topical creams and serums which may include hydroquinone, specific acids, or antioxidants.
 Avoiding the sun and using skincare products is critical during hyperpigmentation treatments.

 Each case is unique, as the cause and severity of the condition, the patient’s skin type, and desired results can affect which treatment is the best option for each patient.
-Laser treatments have been shown to be very effective at treating hyperpigmentation;

 For best results, it is important to take care of your skin post treatment.
 Many patients choose to undergo yearly maintenance treatments, or at a frequency discussed with our doctor.
 It is also vital to limit sun exposure and wear sun protection at all times, to prevent further hyperpigmentation and protect the skin.

 Your hyperpigmentation treatment will begin by knowing the root cause of your condition.
 Dr. Paul Jarrod Frank has had extensive experience with hyperpigmentation cases and is very knowledgeable about their causes and the best treatments for each case.
-Come in for a consultation with Dr. Frank in his convenient NYC location, and see how he can help you attain the radiant, clear, even toned skin of your dreams.
+Come in for a consultation with Dr. Frank in his convenient NYC location, and see how he can help you attain the radiant and even toned skin of your dreams.
 Contact our office today!

 *Disclaimer: Results may vary from individual to individual and cannot be guaranteed*